-\textbf{Selection and monitoring of Mechanical Turk Workers} \quad We conducted a qualification task on Mechanical Turk, where workers had to annotate one document-summary pair according to the provided instructions.
-To take the qualification task, we required workers to have a HIT approval rate greater than $95\%$, and have more than $1000$ approved HITS.
+\textbf{Selection and monitoring of Mechanical Turk Workers} \quad We ran a qualification task on Mechanical Turk, tasking workers with annotating one document-summary pair according to the provided instructions.
+To take this qualifier, we required workers have a HIT approval rate $>95\%$, and have more than $1000$ approved HITS.
 Each worker was allowed to take the qualification task only once.
 All workers were given the same document-summary pair for annotation.
 A total of $174$ workers took the qualification task.
 Out of these, 28 workers were approved by checking their annotation quality manually.
 The approved workers were then permitted to work on the \emph{main} task where they were asked to annotate different document-summary pairs.
 Each pair was annotated by exactly one worker.
 After 300 annotations for the main task, we analyzed the annotation quality of the responses again.
 For many approved workers, the annotation quality on the main task was significantly worse than the qualification task, and hence we restricted the worker set to only 3 workers whose annotation quality was much better than the rest (hereafter referred to as \emph{primary} workers).
 The remaining annotations were done by these workers, and a total of 1988 document-summary pairs were annotated.